 You’ll need the brand name again, as well as a model name or number.

 A few things to keep in mind when dealing with a distributor, as these are usually businesses selling to hospitality customers:

-Buying 5 pillows might not be a big deal, as you might have several beds at home.
-Buying two dozen flat sheets is probably a bit too much for most people.
+Buying 5 pillows might not be a big deal, for example, as you might have several beds at home.
+But buying two dozen flat sheets is probably a bit too much for most people.

 2.)
 They might only be able to ship to a commercial address.
-Many manufacturers don’t allow for sale to retail customers, and require distributors to only ship to commercial addresses.
+Many manufacturers don’t allow for sale to retail customers and require that distributors only ship to commercial addresses.